gajus/slonik/.README/INTERCEPTORS.md

 Use `afterQuery` to modify the query result.

+Note: When query is executed using `stream`, then `afterQuery` is called with empty result set and does not affect the query result.

 #### `beforeQueryExecution`

 This function can optionally return a direct result of the query which will cause the actual query never to be executed.